suneelpatel/Statistics-for-Data-Science-using-R/README.md

 ##### For example:
 Researchers prefer this during the initial stages of survey research, as it’s quick and easy to deliver results.

+# 5. Descriptive Statistics:
+Collecting, Summarizing or Describing and Processing data to transform data into information

+Descriptive statistics are used to describe the basic features of the data in a study.
+* Descriptive statistics is a data analysis strategy.
+* It deals with the representation of numerical facts, or data, in either table or graphic form, and with the methodology of analysis the data.

+Example: A student’s grade point average (GPA), provides a good understanding in analysing his overall performance.